-Although Eikon's very detailed information on publicly traded companies around the world may also be useful, the true value of this resource for international marketing researchers could be its Datastream section in which you can find and graph thousands of economic & commodity time series (among many other topics).
-(Note that this database is quite complex.
+Although Eikon's very detailed information on publicly traded companies around the world may also be useful, the true value of this resource for international marketing researchers could be its Datastream component in which you can find and chart thousands of economic & commodity time series, among many other topics.
+(This database is quite complex.
 Ask for help!)

 UNdata - United Nations Statistical Common Database Key resource